Course Information

 10. Week area account, curve arc length Interview, Practice

-11. Week volume account Interview, Practice
+11. Week volume account Research, Other Activities, Interview, Practice

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.